nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `notification.check.read.permission`

-Do not send notification to users without read permission on targetted documents.
+Do not send notification to users without read permission on targeted documents.

 **Default Value**